-There are so many subjective factors.
-The person being served has their experiences, the administrator may have biases, and the different professionals providing treatment have different interpretations.
+For starters, there are so many subjective factors to take into account.
+The person being served has their experiences, the administrator may have biases, and the different professionals providing treatment all have different interpretations.
+Can it get anymore convoluted?!

 - 5 key components to successful implementation